nf-core/website/sites/docs/src/content/docs/contributing/nf-test/assertions.md

 ## Assigning parameters or configs

-nf-test allows to specify params (for a pipeline test) or including config files.
+nf-test allows to specify params or including config files.

 ```groovy
 params {